tekoryu/tekoryu/README.md

   - 🌱 I’m currently working with Django and Bootstrap.
   - 💬 Ask me about Philosophy, Mathematics and Politics.
   - 😄 Pronouns: He / Him
   - ⚡ Fun fact: My alias comes from Zeorayma, 1997.
-It was an episode from the TV Show U.S. Mangá Corps and means Steel Dragon.
+It was an episode from the TV Show U.S. Mangá Corps and it means Steel Dragon.

   #### 📫 How to reach me: